 “You need to prepare yourself.”
 “There’s no chance of survival.
 Let me see you back in two weeks to check and see if the fetus has passed.”
 “You’re young, you can try again.”
 “Delivering will put more stress than needed on her, just let her go.”
 These are things several specialists told me throughout my pregnancy.
 They echo in my head, but they don’t break me like they used to.
 Why?
 Because I’m looking at my fighter, my warrior, sleeping peacefully beside me who beat all odds placed against her.
 Let me tell you about this little miracle I’m proud to call my daughter.
 Here is her story.

 Whenever I became pregnant, it was a shock to everyone.
 I had been diagnosed with something called PCOS, Polycystic Ovarian Syndrome, which led to infertility.
-My husband had also been told there was a slim to none chance of him having kids as well.
 Whenever they discovered her existence, she was already 7 weeks gestational age.
 They did a sonogram to find a cyst, because there’s no way I could be pregnant.
 I had already had several negative pregnancy tests!
 To our surprise, there was a little heartbeat.
 That moment, changed everything.

 At the 12 week check up, they found a blood clot in the uterus, a Subchrionic Hemmorage as they called it.
 I was put on bed rest and was monitored very closely.
 By 18 weeks, the blood clot was gone!
 The sonographer grew worried as she continued the anatomy scan.
 I knew she couldn’t say anything, but she didn’t have to.
 Her face said it all.
 My baby girl was 3 weeks behind on growth already and had very little amniotic fluid.
 From there, the OB referred us to a high risk specialist.